mixpanel/docs/pages/docs/features/session-replay.md

 Masking and blocking are slightly different.

 Masked data is suppressed client-side, meaning it is not collected in its original form by Mixpanel’s SDK, and the data is not stored on Mixpanel servers.
-Masked data appears in Mixpanel as [****].
+Masked elements have their text replaced with asterisks of the same length [****].

 Blocked data is similarly suppressed client-side, meaning it is not collected in its original form by Mixpanel’s SDK, and the data is not stored on Mixpanel servers.
 However, blocked elements will be rendered with a placeholder element (e.g., an empty box of similar size).